Customer Acquisition Cost for Apps in 2025: What’s Normal, What’s Changing, What Actually Works

 6. Community engagement

 The platform fosters a sense of community among fans of various celebrities.
-This app engagement technique keeps users active on the platform, reducing churn and increasing the likelihood of users recommending the app to others.
+This app engagement technique keeps users active on the platform, reducing churn and increasing the likelihood that users will recommend the app to others.

 7. Targeted marketing

-With a clear understanding of its user base (fans of specific celebrities), Vello can implement highly targeted marketing strategies.
+With a clear understanding of its user base (fans of specific celebrities), Vello implements highly targeted marketing strategies.
 This approach improves the efficiency of its marketing spend.

 Savvy community-driven tactics have helped surge Vello’s user base and celebrity collaborations while slashing CAC.
 This strategy has been so successful that Vello is eyeing a debut on the Canadian stock market and expansion into the US.